cda-tum/mnt-siqad-plugins/README.md

 ### Using *QuickExact* and *QuickSim* in the SiQAD GUI

-Make sure you have [SiQAD](https://github.com/siqad/siqad) installed and the plugin compiled.
+Make sure you have [SiQAD](https://github.com/siqad/siqad) installed and the plugins compiled.

 Navigate to `<PATH-TO-SIQAD>/plugins/` and create a new folder called `quicksim` and `quickexact`.

-Move the `quicksim` and `quickexact` binaries along with their respective `.physeng` files from the `mnt-siqad-plugin/build/` directory to the newly created `siqad/plugins/quicksim/` and `siqad/plugins/quickexact/` directories.
+Move the `quicksim` and `quickexact` binaries along with their respective `.physeng` files from the `mnt-siqad-plugins/build/` directory to the newly created `siqad/plugins/quicksim/` and `siqad/plugins/quickexact/` directories.
 Once completed, restart SiQAD.